NokNokMLS/BigDoorWyamBlog/input/posts/2021-02-26-property-prices-in-poland-2018-to-2020.md

 The main reason, however, for the sustainability of the property market, something seen across Europe, has to be the reduction in Polish mortgage interest rates.

 ## **Cheaper Mortgages increase demand**

-On February 2020 the National Bank of Poland reduced their long standing reference rate from 1.5% to 0.10%.
+On February 2020 the National Bank of Poland reduced their long-standing reference rate from 1.5% to 0.10%.
 They have[ since said that they intend to keep these rates](https://polandin.com/52154559/no-change-to-interest-rates-likely-national-bank-of-polands-head?fbclid=IwAR24ma38M-Q6ncn9fbZ-BdgVW2IZVH-l-gs5mJeCuV1yByuipzHhC3dqVoA) at these levels amid a global conversation about the possibility of negative interest rates.

 In real terms this means that existing mortgage holders of say a zl.
 500,000 credit require approximately zl.
 600 less per month in repayments.
 New applicants for mortgages would also find that the calculation of how much they can borrow is also higher as their "ability to repay" evaluation has been increased.